List of tallest buildings in Sweden

 This is a list of the tallest buildings in Sweden.
 The history of skyscrapers in Sweden began with the completion of Kungstornen on Kungsgatan in Stockholm.
 The twin towers are each 60 m (197 ft) high and were completed in 1924 and 1925 respectively.
-In 1927 Thor Thörnblad proposed an American inspired skyscraper on Blasieholmen in Stockholm, the proposal was 40 floors and 150 meters high.
+In 1927 Thor Thörnblad proposed an American inspired skyscraper on Blasieholmen in Stockholm, the proposal was 40 floors and 150 metres high.
 This would have made it the tallest skyscraper in Europe by a large margin at the time.
 In the Post-World War II era construction of several high-rise buildings began, such as Wenner-Gren Center, Skatteskrapan, Hötorgsskraporna, Folksamhuset, and Kronprinsen.
-Entering the 21st century a new wave of high-rise buildings has reached Sweden until 2023.Turning Torso in Malmö stood as the tallest building in Sweden and Scandinavia.
+In the early part for the 21st century a new wave of high-rise buildings has reached Sweden.
+Karlatornet in Gothenburg stands as the tallest building in Sweden and Scandinavia.

-Many Swedish skyscraper projects have been canceled after protests, or because the plans were proved economically unsustainable.
-A 200 m (656 ft) high skyscraper, called Tell Us Tower, was planned for construction in 2010 at Telefonplan in Stockholm's southern suburbs, but the plans were canceled in 2007.
+Many Swedish skyscraper projects have been cancelled after protests, or because the plans were proved economically unsustainable.
+A 200 m (656 ft) high skyscraper, called Tell Us Tower, was planned for construction in 2010 at Telefonplan in Stockholm's southern suburbs, but the plans were cancelled in 2007.
 There were plans to construct a 325 m (1,066 ft) high skyscraper, Scandinavian Tower, in Malmö, but they were canceled in 2004.
 If built, the Scandinavian Tower would have been the tallest skyscraper in Europe.